|

 Length and Time Phasing of Assistance:

-The Watershed Intern Program is for 10 weeks of full-time work by an intern.
-This 10-week period can be split with two interns or worked part-time over several months.
-Each AmeriCorp VISTA position is awarded for a three year full-time period.
-Each AmeriCorp Vista Volunteer must make, at least, a one year commitment.
+The intern program is usually a full-time position for 10-15 weeks.
+Each OSMRE/VISTA position is awarded to the host organization for a three-year full-time period.
+Each OSMRE/VISTA Volunteer must make, at least, a one year commitment.
+See the following for information on how assistance is awarded: www.osmrevista.org or www.gobridgenet.org.
 See the following for information on how assistance is awarded/released: Information not available.

 POST ASSISTANCE REQUIREMENTS: